Panama man pulled 2 children from clutches of killer cult

-SANTIAGO, Panama (AP) — Indigenous farmer Jose González recalled how his pregnant wife and five of his children were taken from their home by cult members in the remote hamlet of El Terrón in Panama.
+EL TERRÓN, Panama (AP) — Indigenous farmer Josué González recalled how his pregnant wife and children were taken from their home by cult members in the remote hamlet of El Terrón in Panama.

-González was out working his fields of taro and rice on Monday when the lay preachers of the “The New Light of God” came for the family and dragged them to an improvised church at a nearby ranch.
+González was out working his fields of taro and rice Monday when the lay preachers of the “The New Light of God” came for the family and dragged them to an improvised church at a nearby ranch.

-The family had been chosen by one of the lay preachers who earlier had a vision: everyone in the hamlet had to repent their sins, or die.
+The family had been chosen by one of the lay preachers who earlier had a vision: Everyone in the hamlet had to repent their sins, or die.

-There, the woman, seven of her children and a female neighbor were beaten into repenting.
+There, the woman, her children and a female neighbor were beaten into repenting.
 If they didn’t do so convincingly, lay preachers holding cudgels, machetes and Bibles would lay into them.

 Gónzalez began a desperate campaign to save them.
-Outnumbered, he was able to retrieve two children — a girl of five and a boy of seven — from the church.
+Outnumbered, he was able to retrieve two children — a 5-year-old girl and a 7-year-old boy — from the church.

-“I was able to snatch them from the fire they were in,” said González, 39, on Thursday as he sat, exhausted, in shorts, with muddied feet and plastic sandals, outside a hospital in the neighboring province of Veraguas, waiting for another of his kids to be released.
+“I was able to snatch them from the fire they were in,” González, 39, said Thursday as he sat, exhausted, in shorts, with muddied feet and plastic sandals, outside a hospital in the neighboring province of Veraguas, waiting for another of his kids to be released.

-The fire reference was metaphorical, but authorities reported some of the estimated 20 victims of the preachers were burned with embers during the rituals.
+The fire reference was metaphorical, but authorities reported that some of the estimated 20 victims of the preachers were burned with embers during the rituals.

+One other son, 15, managed to escape on his own, despite being beaten by the fanatics.

-González then dashed to try to save the rest of his family.
+After getting two kids out, González frantically dashed about seeking help to save the rest of his family.
 But the remote hamlet, nestled in the jungle of the indigenous Ngabé Buglé enclave of Panama’s Caribbean coast, is hours from the nearest clinic, or police force.

 “I looked for help from the authorities, but they didn’t respond.
 When they didn’t respond, I lost everything,” he said.

-By the time authorities arrived by helicopter on Tuesday, it was too late for many.
+By the time authorities arrived by helicopter Tuesday, it was too late for many.
 They found 14 bound, beaten townspeople in the church building, and a ritually sacrificed goat along with machetes and 10 lay preachers.

+Evangelisto Santo, the local chief, said Friday that among the 10 lay preachers in custody and scheduled to appear before a judge Saturday, were González’s father and several of his brothers.

-But a mile (2 kilometers) away, they found a freshly covered grave at a local cemetery, from which they extracted a total of seven bodies — the woman, her five children, and a teenage neighbor.
+Then a mile (2 kilometers) away, officers found a fresh grave at a local cemetery, from which they extracted a total of seven bodies — González’s wive, five of his children, and the teenage neighbor.

-“They decapitated them,” González said.
-Only one other son, 15, managed to escape on his own, despite being beaten by the fanatics.

 While fanaticism sparked the tragedy, the area’s isolation — and the poverty and lack of services for the indigenous Ngabé and Buglé peoples — had a role.